Dark-Skinned People Don’t Need Sunscreen?

 3. Melanoma

-All of these skin cancers, without exception, can be the result of regularly exposing unprotected skin to UV radiation from the sun.
+All three of these skin cancers can result from regularly exposing unprotected skin to UV radiation.
+That’s the thread that connects them — and the reason sunscreen matters.

 Dark-Skinned People NEED Sunscreen